finaldie/ftracer/README.md

 * `-v` Show debug info

-    If you need more information during the report generating, you can pass -D in
+    If you need more information during the report generating, you can pass `-v` in

 * `-t` Start N process to generate report